teh-mICON/vscode-autoterminal/README.md

 ## How to Use

 1. Inside your workspace folder, navigate to `.vscode/` directory.
-2. Create a `.terminal-automation.jsonc` file if it doesn't already exist.
+2. Create a `terminal-automation.jsonc` file if it doesn't already exist.
-3. Edit `.terminal-automation.jsonc` to configure the extension.
+3. Edit `terminal-automation.jsonc` to configure the extension.

 ## Configuration File Format

-Here's an example `.terminal-automation.jsonc`:
+Here's an example `terminal-automation.jsonc`:

 ```jsonc
 {